Migrate from Prototool

 -

-By far the biggest con of Prototool is that it both uses a third-party Protobuf parser that is not tested to cover every edge case of the Protobuf grammar, while additionally shelling out to
+By far the biggest con of Prototool is that it both uses a third-party Protobuf parser that isn't tested to cover every edge case of the Protobuf grammar, while additionally shelling out to

 protoc

 to verify that files are valid.
-The third-party Protobuf parser Prototool uses has had issues in the past with breakages, and as this parser doesn't verify that what it is parsing is actually valid Protobuf, Prototool shells out toprotoc
+The third-party Protobuf parser Prototool uses has had issues in the past with breakages, and as this parser doesn't verify that what it's parsing is actually valid Protobuf, Prototool shells out toprotoc

 to verify validity.
 This means that Prototool is susceptible to both breakages for valid Protobuf files (if the parse fails), as well has having all the drawbacks of shelling out toprotoc